FaizaanAlFaisal/CookMeThis/README.md

 A meal planner application that uses a large recipe database.
 It allows users to select a list of ingredients and gives options for potential meals that can be prepared.

+Done alongside @munimdev in our Semester 3 course, Database Systems.

 # Features

 <ul>